What Goes On in People’s Brains While They’re Dying

 A 2011 study, which also investigated the state of a dying brain, noted elevations in the levels of serotonin — a neurotransmitter associated with feelings of satisfaction, happiness, and optimism — in the brains of six dying rats.
 In fact, the levels of serotonin tripled when a rat was dying.

-“[Descriptions of near-death experiences] are anecdotal reports, but there are a large number of them going back decades, and these testimonies suggest that something is going on,” says Sam Parnia from Stony Brook University, who is credited with authoring one of the “world’s largest” studies examining near-death experiences.
+“[Descriptions of near-death experiences] are anecdotal reports, but there are a large number of them going back decades, and these testimonies suggest that something is going on,” says Dr. Sam Parnia, who was formerly at the Stony Brook University, and is credited with authoring one of the “world’s largest” studies examining near-death experiences.
 46% of the study participants were actually about to recall their brush with death, and most people’s memories revolved around themes like bright white lights, or simply, their families.

 “In our study, we had confirmed consciousness present for at least three to five minutes… It’s a paradox.
-The fact that you have people who can fully recall something, who appear to have full consciousness, when the brain is shut down, suggests that consciousness may be a separate entity from the brain,” Parnia added.
+The fact that you have people who can fully recall something, who appear to have full consciousness, when the brain is shut down, suggests that consciousness may be a separate entity from the brain,” Dr. Parnia added.

 Unfortunately, we don’t have an answer to that yet — but, courtesy of the present study, we do know a few things.

-Note: A previous version of this article had incorrectly stated that Dr. Sam Parnia is still affiliated with Stony Brook University.